History of propaganda: White propaganda

-The Protocols of the Elders of Zion, a fraudulent anti-Semitic conspiracy text, was first printed in a Black Hundreds newspaper shortly before the Revolution of 1905.
+The Protocols of the Elders of Zion, a fraudulent antisemitic conspiracy text, was first printed in a Black Hundreds newspaper shortly before the Revolution of 1905.
 It became widely circulated as an explanation for the uprisings.
 As the 1917 October Revolution unfolded, causing White movement-affiliated Russians to flee to the West, The Protocols was carried along with them and assumed a new purpose.
 Until then, The Protocols had remained obscure; it now became an instrument for blaming Jews for the Russian Revolution.
 It was a directly political weapon, used against the Bolsheviks who were depicted as overwhelmingly Jewish, allegedly executing the Judeo-Bolshevist "plan" embodied in The Protocols.
 The purpose was to discredit communism, prevent the West from recognizing the Soviet Union, and bring about the downfall of Vladimir Lenin's regime.

 Red propaganda

 Russian revolutionaries of the 19th and 20th centuries distinguished two different aspects covered by the English term propaganda.
 Their terminology included two terms: агитация (agitatsiya), or agitation, and пропаганда, or propaganda, see agitprop (agitprop is not, however, limited to the Soviet Union, as it was considered, before the October Revolution, to be one of the fundamental activities of any Marxist activist; this importance of agit-prop in Marxist theory may also be observed today in Trotskyist circles, who insist on the importance of leaflet distribution).

 Soviet propaganda meant dissemination of revolutionary ideas, teachings of Marxism, and theoretical and practical knowledge of Marxist economics, while agitation meant forming favourable public opinion and stirring up political unrest.
 These activities did not carry negative connotations (as they usually do in English) and were encouraged.
 Expanding dimensions of state propaganda, the Bolsheviks actively used transportation such as trains, aircraft and other means.

 Joseph Stalin's regime built the largest fixed-wing aircraft of the 1930s, Tupolev ANT-20, exclusively for this purpose.
 Named after the famous Soviet writer Maxim Gorky who had recently returned from fascist Italy, it was equipped with a powerful radio set called "Voice from the sky", printing and leaflet-dropping machinery, radio stations, photographic laboratory, film projector with sound for showing movies in flight, library, etc. The aircraft could be disassembled and transported by railroad if needed.
 The giant aircraft set a number of world records.